 Consequences of False Memories in Eyewitness Testimony: A Review and Implications for Chinese Legal Practice

-Somewhere in December, 2003, Haisheng Zhang (张海生) was visiting his relatives in Lichuang County, Henan Province, China.
-Suddenly, he was detained by the police as a suspect for raping a 13-year old girl in the woods.
-He was eventually sentenced to 9 years of imprisonment by the Court of Lichuang County.
-The most important piece of evidence was the testimony by the victim stating that she was completely confident that Zhang was the culprit.
-Besides the testimony, three other teenage girls identified Zhang from a lineup as the person who talked to the victim and led the victim to the woods.
-Meanwhile, there was no physical evidence incriminating Zhang as the offender.
-More than a year after his conviction, another defendant, who was recently caught, confessed to a series of sex offending cases, including the one that Zhang was being charged with.
-When Zhang was released because of this confession, he had spent 480 days in prison.
+During December 2003 when Haisheng Zhang (张海生) was visiting his relatives in Lichuang County, Henan Province, China, he was detained unexpectedly by the police as a suspect for raping a 13-year old girl in the woods.
+He was eventually sentenced to nine years of imprisonment by the Court of Lichuang County.
+The most important piece of evidence used by the prosecutors was the testimony of the victim who stated that she was completely confident that Zhang was the culprit.
+Besides the victim’s testimony, a further three teenage girls identified Zhang from a lineup as the person who talked to and led the victim to the woods.
+However, there was no physical evidence to incriminate Zhang as the offender.
+More than a year after his conviction, another defendant, who had recently been caught, confessed to a series of sex offending cases including the one with which Zhang had been charged.
+Zhang had spent 480 days in prison when he was released as a result of the confession.

-This is not the only Chinese case in which an innocent person was falsely convicted and imprisoned because of erroneous memories.
-Another case occurred in 1990 and was recently revised as well.
-In this case, Jibin Xu (徐继彬) was wrongfully convicted of rape because he was identified by the victim as the assailant, even though the police should have found out that his blood type did not match the blood type of the real perpetrator.
-Only after 16 years, he was proven innocent by a blood test.
+Zhang’s case is not the only Chinese one in which an innocent person has been falsely convicted and imprisoned because of erroneous memories.
+Another case, which occurred in 1990, was also recently revised: Jibin Xu (徐继彬) was wrongfully convicted of rape because he was identified by the victim as the assailant even though the police did not match his blood type with that found at the rape scene; in fact, his blood type did not match that of the real perpetrator.
+Sixteen years later he was proven innocent by a blood test.

-In these cases, innocent people were convicted because of the absolute reliance on eyewitness testimonies even when they included erroneous memories implying someone’s guilt.
+In both these cases, innocent people were convicted because of the absolute reliance on eyewitness testimonies even when these included erroneous memories that implied another was guilty.
 In the absence of physical evidence, these testimonies became crucial.
-Importantly, in the majority of criminal proceedings, eyewitness testimonies are the most important piece of evidence (e.g., Howe, Knott, & Conway, 2018).
-Objective evidence such as DNA evidence is frequently lacking (Howe & Knott, 2015; Perterson, Hickman, Strom, & Johnson, 2013).
-The result of this is that legal professionals often must rely on the memory of a victim and/or witness.
-However, memory is a flexible system that is not as reliable as people expect (Loftus, 2004; Schacter, 2012).
-Our memories are fallible.
-That is, they are not literally reproduced but reconstructed when they are retrieved (e.g., Howe et al., 2018).
-During such reconstruction, unintentional errors might slip in, which can lead to the occurrence of false memories.
-False memories refer to memories of events that did not happen, yet are experienced as real (Loftus, 2005).
-Although such false memories can occur in many different situations (e.g., misremembering that you placed your car keys on the table while in fact they were still in the car) and are oftentimes relatively innocuous, when they enter the legal arena, consequences can be quite dramatic especially when they involve false accusations of sexual abuse or faulty eyewitness identifications (Otgaar, Sauerland, & Petrila, 2013).
+It is of importance to note that in the majority of criminal proceedings, eyewitness testimonies are regarded as most important piece of evidence (e.g., Howe, Knott, & Conway, 2018).
+Often there is no objective evidence such as DNA (Howe & Knott, 2015; Perterson, Hickman, Strom, & Johnson, 2013).
+Consequently, often legal professionals have to rely on the memory of a victim and/or witness.
+However, memories may be regarded as malleable and are not as reliable as people expect (Loftus, 2004; Schacter, 2012).
+Our memories are fallible; in other words, memories are not literally reproduced, but reconstructed when they are retrieved (e.g., Howe et al., 2018).
+During such reconstruction, unintentional errors might occur, which subsequently result in false memories.
+False memories may be defined as memories of events that did not happen, yet are experienced as real (Loftus, 2005).
+Such false memories can occur in many different situations such as one misremembering that he or she put the car keys on the table while in fact the keys were still in the car.
+Furthermore, false memories are often relatively innocuous.
+However, when false memories occur in the legal arena, the consequences thereof can be quite dramatic especially when these memories involve false accusations of sexual abuse or faulty eyewitness identifications (Otgaar, Sauerland, & Petrila, 2013).